prasadhitachi/prasadhitachi/README.md

 ### Hi there 👋
+I am Results-driven Information Technology executive with 20+ years of experience.
+Working in all aspects of the software development lifecycle.
+Devise and implement best practices and process methodologies to ensure the on time and within budget completion of high quality IT deliverables.
+Leverage strong communication and interpersonal skills to cultivate strong working relationships with clients, Customer Success, vendors and offshore partners.
+Build and spearhead top-performing virtual teams, providing the hands-on leadership, strategic planning, training and support needed to meet and exceed corporate goals and quality objectives.

 <!--
 **prasadhitachi/prasadhitachi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.